 - 2.1.
-We are the Tavistock and Portman NHS Foundation Trust ("the Trust"). - 2.2.
-You can contact us by calling 020 8938 2294, by emailing academichub@tavi-port.nhs.uk or by post at: The Department of Education and Training, the Tavistock Clinic, 120 Belsize Lane, London NW3 5BA. - 2.3.
+We are The Tavistock and Portman NHS Foundation Trust ("the Trust"). - 2.2.
+You can contact us by calling 020 8938 2294, by emailing academichub@tavi-port.nhs.uk or by post at: The Directorate of Education and Training, the Tavistock Clinic, 120 Belsize Lane, London NW3 5BA. - 2.3.
 We will contact you by telephone, email or by post at the addresses you have provided to us.
 We may also contact you through the MyTAP system or via Moodle. - 2.4.
 'In writing' includes email, and contact made through MyTAP or Moodle.
 Any communication sent to you by the Trust using the email address you have provided will be regarded as properly sent and received by you. - 2.5.
 Some of our courses have professional body accreditation.
-Where this is the case, the accrediting body will be identified in our online and printed publicity as well as course handbooks and specifications.
+Where this is the case, the accrediting body will be identified in our online and printed publicity as well as course handbooks and specifications which will also outline any professional, statutory and regulatory body requirements.